rndr/aioimport/README.md

 Be aware of the fact that GIL still exists and technically import is done concurrently rather than in parallel with your code.

+## Future work

+Currently after your first use of `aioimport` it's thread executor (and thread executor threads) runs forever.

+The plan is to have some form of automatic shutdown after some time passes since last import.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details